Public Records & Services in Bluewater

 Frequently Asked Questions

 To register to vote in Bluewater, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the McKinley County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in Bluewater, contact the McKinley County Clerk's office for schedules and ballot information.
+For local county and state elections (Bluewater is an unincorporated community in Cibola County and does not hold municipal elections), contact the McKinley County Clerk's office for schedules and ballot information.

-Property records for Bluewater, New Mexico are maintained by the Cibola County Assessor's Office and the Cibola County County Clerk.
+Property records for Bluewater, New Mexico are maintained by the Cibola County Assessor's Office and the Cibola County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cibola County, including parcels in Bluewater.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Cibola County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Cibola County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Cibola County offices at the county courthouse.
 The Cibola County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bluewater, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Cibola County Clerk's office issues marriage licenses and maintains marriage records for Cibola County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.